J-Wengler/NLP_Paper/manuscript.md

 | Diabetes + Type 1              | 97 |
 | Osteosarcoma                   | 112|
 The purpose of widely varying the amount of articles returned is to ensure that our method works for narrowly defined topics as well as broad topics.
 All data accession was performed using the StarGEO API [@url:http://stargeo.org/api_docs/].
-The API was accessed and stored in a dictionary keyed by accession number to combined abstract and title.
+The API was accessed and results were stored in a dictionary keyed by accession number to combined abstract and title.

 ### Model Collection
 Once the data was collected the next step was identifying the techniques to be tested.
 Research has already shown that a variety of natural language processing models are effective on biomedical literature [@doi:10.18653/v1/W16-2922; @doi:10.1016/j.jbi.2018.09.008].